Lovecraft Under the Gun

 Registration Information:

-- REGISTRATION LOCATION: ONLINE.
-Teams will need to register ONLINE by 4 pm on September 22nd (Pacific daylight savings time, GMT-7).
+• REGISTRATION LOCATION: ONLINETeams will need to register ONLINE by 4 pm on September 1st, 2023 (Pacific daylight savings time, GMT-7).

-- There is a $20 entry fee for each team.
+• There is a $25 entry fee for each team.
+Click here for the payment link

-- Only entries that are in by the deadline will be shown at the screening and be eligible for the prize.
+• Only entries that are in by the deadline will be shown at the screening and be eligible for the prize.
+The version that is uploaded by the deadline is the version that will be screened in the festival.
+(You may not submit any new versions after the deadline has passed.)

 DISCLAIMER: